Upgrading Your SUP Paddle

 This is the next SUP paddle up from an aluminium one.
 Fibreglass paddles are more lightweight and have a stiffer shaft, resulting in them being more direct compared to an aluminium paddle.
 Another thing you will notice buy switching to a fibreglass paddle from aluminium is that they aren’t cold to touch, this benefit of this is that you won’t suffer hand fatigue meaning you can stay out paddling for longer!

-Upgrading your paddle to a carbon is the real game changer.
+Upgrading your paddle to a carbon paddle is the real game changer.
 Top of the market material in paddles, therefore resulting in a much more direct and strong paddle.
 You may feel your paddle interacting with the water more with each stroke, feeling much more stable and less fluttery.
 A carbon paddle is even lighter than a fibreglass one as well as being stiffer, helping create more speed with each stroke.

 The next thing you need to consider is the blade size of your paddle.
 Everyone is different so blade sizing is trial and error.
 Of course different size blades have different advantages, think of it like changing gear on your bike till you find what gear you’re more comfortable with, finding the right paddle blade is like that.